What you get:

 Therefore, the key advantage of convolutions is that they produce new images, related to the original one, that enhance different areas of the input.
 They are featuarizers, automatic feature generators.
 And that is the key concept that makes deep learning so powerful.

 A CNN is a neural network with many hidden layers that use convolutions to generate features hierarchically.
 The first layer or input layer convolves the input image to another set of images, usually called feature maps, generating a different representation of the input.
 The second layer, or first hidden layer, convolves the first feature maps to another set of feature maps, which are representations of the first hidden layer, and so on until we reach the output layer.
 Finally, we obtain a hierarchical structure where each layer contains images that are representations of the previous ones.

-As it can be seen in the following image, LeNet has several groups of hidden layers.
-The original image, in this case the number 7, is first transformed using convolutions into $c_1$ that has 20 feature maps.
+As can be seen in the following image, LeNet has several groups of hidden layers.
+The original image is first transformed using convolutions into $c_1$ that has 20 feature maps.
 These feature maps are the hierarchical representations that we were talking about before.
-Next there is a pooling operation, $p_1$, this operation produces a dimensionality reduction, to decrease the number of parameters to optimize.
-Afterwards there is another group of convolution and pooling, $c_2$ and $p_2$.
+Next, there is a pooling operation, $p_1$, this operation produces a dimensionality reduction, to decrease the number of parameters to optimize.
+Afterwards, there is another group of convolution and pooling, $c_2$ and $p_2$.
 Here the number of feature maps is 50.
 Finally, there are two fully connected layers, $fc_1$, that has 500 units and $fc_2$ that has 10.
-A fully connected layer is a layer with all the units connected between each other.
+A fully connected layer is a layer with all the units connected to each other.
 It is usually added at the end of the network.
 The second fully connected has 10 units corresponding to the 10 outputs of MNIST dataset, from 0 to 9.